AdarshAddee/root/README.md

 # Add-ons
 <pre>fish</pre>
-You can use fish command to make your termux more useful
+You can use fish command to make your termux more attractive.
 <centre>
 ![](images/Img2.jpg)
 </centre>